Ayanstringer2002/Ayanstringer2002/README.md

 🔥 Hi there, I'm Ayan Ahmad 👋

-I'm passionate about **Machine Learning, Data Science, Full Stack Web Development**.
+I'm passionate about **Machine Learning, Data Science, Full Stack Web Development, Backend Development**.

 I love exploring how AI can solve real-world problems and merged with web app for future enhancement.
 Always excited to learn and share cool projects!